 - Over a one-year period (pre- and post-bag ban), 60 percent of stores in incorporated areas reported an increase in sales averaging 9 percent.

-- Fourth-fifths of the stores in the unincorporated areas reported a decrease in sales averaging –5.7 percent.
+- Four-fifths of the stores in the unincorporated areas reported a decrease in sales averaging –5.7 percent.